wendyverdonk93/docs/content/faq/general/declined-status.md

 ## Declined
 Credit card payments may receive the status **Declined** for several reasons.
 Only the customer can contact their credit card issuer to find out why.

-For questions about credit card payments and payment statuses, email our Support Team at <support@multisafepay.com>
+For questions about credit card payments and payment statuses, email the Support Team at <support@multisafepay.com>

 In most cases, merchants can see the reason the payment was declined in the declined transaction status in your MultiSafepay Control.